Savoir-faire

 From a simple strip of fabric to a three-dimensional lamp, the folding stage gives the final shape to each lamp, which requires up to 2.75 meters of fabric.

-The folds are first marked using custom-made templates.
-Then each lamp is patiently folded by hand, one fold at a time.
+The folds are first scored one by one using custom-made templates.
+Then each lamp is patiently shaped by hand, one fold at a time.

 The name of each model corresponds to the number of folds needed to achieve each shape.